-Criteria Subcriteria Details Score / 4 Weight (total = 100%) Weighted score (total=4) Track record and team Past record in research and leadership / management of team leader Publications, conference presentations, experience in management of large, multi-institutional projects 10% Team members specified with expertise and role in project Different institutions represented; relevant expertise involved.
-If the concept aims to include role players along the entire value chain has this been adequately addressed?
-Capacity development and transformation Young researcher/s involved Young researcher/s identified and role specified; contribution to redress and equity (race and gender) 10%
+Foundational Biodiversity Information Programme: Large integrated team projects Criteria Subcriteria Details Score / Weight (total = 100%) Weighted score (total=4) Track record and Past record in research and leadership / management of team leader Publications, conference presentations; Experience in management of large, multi-institutional projects. team Team members specified with expertise and role in project Different institutions represented; Relevant expertise involved; If the concept aims to include role players along the entire value chain has this been adequately addressed?
+10% Capacity Young researcher/s involved Young researcher/s identified and role specified;Contribution to redress and equity (race and gender). development and transformation Postgraduate training opportunities outlined Are the postgraduate projects specified; Are the number of postgraduate projects realistic; 10% Involvement of HDIs Leadership by, or participation in the project of HDIs.
+Proposal Quality of the proposal document Is there a clear aim and objectives that align with the objectives of the Programme?
+Are the proposed activities in line with the objectives?
+Does the proposal indicate a solid understanding of foundational biodiversity knowledge generation and information sources and requirements?
+20% Feasibility Is there a detailed workplan with specific activities and outputs?
+Is there a clear schedule and reasonable timeframes for activities and outputs?
+Are the roles and contributions of all team members specified?
+Is the budget reasonable considering the proposed activities and outputs?
+Is there sufficient detail in the budget to allow assessment of feasibility?
+Have ethics and permit requirements been specified and adequately considered?
+30%

-Postgraduate Postgraduate projects specified;

-training number of postgraduate projects

-opportunities and are these realistic

-outlined

-Involvement of Leadership by, or participation in the

-HDIs project of HDIs

-Proposal Quality of the Is there a clear aim and objectives 20%

-proposal document that align with the objectives of the

-Programme?
-Are the proposed activities in line

-with the objectives?

-Are the anticipated outputs aligned

-with those of the Programme?

-Does the proposal indicate a solid

-understanding of foundational

-biodiversity knowledge generation

-and information sources and

-Feasibility requirements?
-Is there a detailed workplan with 30%

-reasibility specific activities and outputs?
-Is 30 %

-there a clear schedule and

-reasonable timeframes for activities

-and outputs?

-Are the roles and contributions of all

-team members specified?

-Is the budget reasonable

-considering the proposed activities

-and outputs?

-Is there sufficient detail in the

-budget to allow assessment of

-feasibility?

-Impacts Have the impacts on global change 30%

-• and / or the bio-economy been

-specified?

-Are these realistic?

-Have the users of the knowledge /

-information been identified?

-Will there be a direct or indirect

-change in global change

-understanding / mitigation or

-economic opportunities because of

-the project?

-What is the extent of the outputs in

-line with FBIP targets?
-Has

-consideration been given to the

-format in which the knowledge /

-information will need to be made

-accessible (even if this is not done

-by the project)?